 In her retirement, Liane lived life to the fullest, fueling her passions and seeing the world.
 That world, and the world of all those she touched, is forever lessened without her.

-Private arrangements have been entrusted to Brian E. Wood Funeral Home in Owen Sound.
-A public gathering to celebrate Liane’s life will be held at a later date when the current restrictions have ended.
+In Toronto, a public gathering to celebrate Liane’s life will be held at a later date when the current restrictions have ended.

 In lieu of flowers, Liane's husband, Michael, requested that donations be made to Liane’s Fund for Youth Opportunity.